When Fathers and Daughters Struggle to Speak The Same Language: Advice From a Family Therapist in Birmingham, AL

 This scene...gave me permission to long for all that was lost in my own relationship with my Dad.
 I did not realize until I saw this scene that I have always longed for my Dad to slow down enough to put his hands on my heart and want to really understand me.
 To suspend all his judgment and fixing and just try and understand ME, his daughter.
 To see all my beauty fully, a beauty he had a part in creating.
 That night I was able to grieve all that could have been but never was and never will be.
 The floodgates of my tears flowed.
 And I believe tears can bring healing.
 They are not to be avoided.

-Father brushing daughters hair into a ponytail.
+Image of a father brushing daughters hair.
 Do you wish you had a better relationship with your father growing up?
-It isn't too late to learn to connect and repair your relationship.
-Call Sparrow Counseling to begin your healing journey today.
+It isn't too late to learn to connect and repair your relationship with family therapy in Birmingham, AL.

 So how can fathers and daughters bridge the gap and hope to create something different?

 1. Ask open-ended questions- what does she hope for?
 Dream of?
 What worries her?
-Makes her feel afraid?
+Does it make her feel afraid?
 Who does she admire?
 Why?
 What kind of person frustrates her?
 Why?

 3. Tell her how you feel about her.
 Tell her why you love her.
-What you admire about her.
+What do you admire about her?
 What you felt and remember and hoped for on the day she was born.

 4. Share your own vulnerabilities about your fears and worries.
 This is not to make her feel responsible but it is to make her aware that you are human.
 That you struggle too.